Statins and Cancer: Unveiling a New Role for Familiar Drugs

 Statins in Cancer Treatment

 - Adjuvant Therapy: Research is exploring the potential of statins to enhance the effectiveness of conventional cancer treatments like chemotherapyChemotherapy (often shortened to “chemo”) is a type of cancer treatment that uses powerful medicine to destroy cancer cells.
-It works by stopping or slowing down the growth of fast-dividing cells, and cancer cells happen to grow and divide much… Read More and radiationRadiation is invisible energy that moves around like super-fast waves or tiny packets of energy.
+It works by stopping or slowing down the growth of fast-dividing cells, and cancer cells happen to grow and divide much faster than most healthy cells.
+Cellular Growth: • Our body… Read More and radiationRadiation is invisible energy that moves around like super-fast waves or tiny packets of energy.
 It’s kind of like when you feel the heat from a campfire, even if you’re not touching the fire.
-Where did the word come from?… Read More therapy.
+Where did the word come from?
+The word “radiation” has its roots in an old language… Read More therapy.

 - Direct Anti-Tumor Effects: Some studies indicate that statins may have direct anti-cancer activity, potentially slowing cancer growth or even shrinking tumors.